kooscode/srgh-matrix-trinity/README.md

 I have to say, getting everthing to work and fit into a 64 cell CPLD, was REALLY tricky!!
 Everyone I spoke to told me that it can't be done..
 Well..
 I finally cracked it and it all fit and seemed to work as planned.

-I played with the Gitch Timer values and I finally got it to glitch and Xell loaded up!!!
+I played with the Glitch Timer values and I finally got it to glitch and XELL loaded up!!!
 HOLY SHIT, IT WORKS!!!! but it was VERY inconsistent..
 I could only get it to sucessfully glitch like once or twice after many many many reset cycles..

 ![XBOX](images/xell.jpg)